ansys/pyensight/doc/source/calc_functions.rst

         rather than wristwatch time.

-        The radius should be large enough to sample sufficient elements for a meaningful average, but a small enough so the vortex result remains a local calculation reported at each element.
-Again, a radius of 0.0 is a good value for the first run, and a radius with a small scaling of the element size is a good second run.
+        The radius should be large enough to sample sufficient elements for a meaningful average, but small enough so that the vortex result remains a local calculation reported at each element.
+Again, a radius of 0.0 is a good value for the first run.
+        A radius with a small scaling of the element size is a good second run.

     * - proximity option
-      - 0 to include all cells with any nodes in the proximity area
+      - 0 to include all cells with any nodes in the proximity area.

         1 to include only cells entirely located in the proximity area.
 Use this option along with the radius to control the